leonlinsx/minimal-mistakes/_pages/resources.md

 ### Investment sites
 1. [Collaborative Fund](https://www.collaborativefund.com/blog/ "Collabora[tive Fund blog") for VC and investment news
 2. [Market folly](https://www.marketfolly.com/ "market folly") for hedge fund news
-3. [Value Investing World](https://www.valueinvestingworld.com/ "value investing world") for more investing framework links
+3. [Value Investing World](https://www.valueinvestingworld.com/ "value investing world") forinvesting frameworks and news
-4. [Of Dollars And Data](https://ofdollarsanddata.com/ "Of Dollars And Data") is a bit more personal finance oriented
+4. [Of Dollars And Data](https://ofdollarsanddata.com/ "Of Dollars And Data") is more personal finance oriented
 5. [Matt Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine "Matt Levine") is one of the best financial writers out there
 6. [Damodaran](http://pages.stern.nyu.edu/~adamodar/ "Musings on Markets") is a great teacher and overall great guy.
-How many profs will straight out tell you not to buy their book?
+How many profs will straight out tell you not to buy their overpriced book?

 ### Economic sites
 1. [Marginal revolution](https://marginalrevolution.com/ "MR") is famous for good reason, but quantity of posts can be overwhelming
 2. [John Cochrane](https://johnhcochrane.blogspot.com/ "Cochrane") applies theory to real life situations
-3. [Dan Ariely's](http://danariely.com/resources/the-blog/ "Ariely") is mostly just weekly WSJ Q&A now
+3. [Dan Ariely's](http://danariely.com/resources/the-blog/ "Ariely") is mostly just weekly WSJ Q&A now for behavioural economics

 ### China sites
 1. [Michael Pettis](https://carnegieendowment.org/chinafinancialmarkets/ "Pettis") is fantastic for broader China economic thinking and fixing misconceptions